matteosecli/pdf2archive/README.md

-  --title=<value>     Title of the resulting PDF/A file --author=<value>    Author of the resulting PDF/A file --subject=<value>   Subject of the resulting PDF/A file --validate          Validate the resulting file.
+  --title=<value>     Title of the resulting PDF/A file --author=<value>    Author of the resulting PDF/A file --subject=<value>   Subject of the resulting PDF/A file --keywords=<value>  Comma-separated keywords of the resulting PDF/A file --cleanmetadata     Clean all the standard metadata fields, except the ones specified via
+                      the command line options.
+  --validate          Validate the resulting file.
 The validation is done with VeraPDF, you
                       need a working Java installation.
   --debug             Write additional debug information on screen